 Topical antibiotics can sometimes be prescribed if your doctor suspects that you have an infection.
 If there is a true infection, that’s one thing.
 However, using topical antibiotics unnecessarily will negatively alter your skin’s natural microbiome.

 We are learning more and more about the microbiome of the skin as new research is done.
-But what we do know is that alterations in the skin microbiome play a role in development and triggering of eczema.
+But what we do know is that alterations in the skin microbiome play a role in the development and triggering of eczema.

 Steroids For Eczema Treatment